 Correcting for publication bias Section 4 discusses the consequences of selective publication for statistical inference.
-For known selectivity, we propose median unbiased estimators and valid confidence sets for scalar parameters.
+For selectivity known (up to scale), we propose median unbiased estimators and valid confidence sets for scalar parameters.
 These results allow valid inference on the parameters of each study, rather than merely on average effects across a given literature.
-The supplement extends these results and derives optimal quantile-unbiased estimators for scalar parameters of interest in the presence of nuisance parameters, as well as results on Bayesian inference.
+For settings where we must estimate the degree of selectivity, we further propose Bonferroni-corrected confidence intervals which account for estimation error in the selection model.
+The supplement derives optimal quantile-unbiased estimators for scalar parameters of interest in the presence of nuisance parameters, as well as results on Bayesian inference.

 Applications Section 5 applies the theory developed in this paper to four empirical literatures.
 We first use data from the experimental economics and psychology replication studies of Camerer et al. (2016) and Open Science Collaboration (2015), respectively.
-Estimates based on our replication approach suggest that results significant at the 5% level are 10 to 50 times more likely to be published than are insignificant results, providing strong evidence of selectivity.
+Estimates based on our replication approach suggest that results significant at the 5% level are over 30 times more likely to be published than are insignificant results, providing strong evidence of selectivity.
 Estimation based on our meta-study approach, which uses only the originally published results, yields similar conclusions.

 We then consider two settings where no replication estimates are available.
 The first is the literature on the impact of minimum wages on employment.
-Estimates based on data from the meta-study by Wolfson and Belman (2015) suggest that results finding a negative and significant effect of minimum wages on employment are four times more likely to be included in this meta-study than results finding a positive and significant effect.
+Estimates based on data from the meta-study by Wolfson and Belman (2015) suggest that results corresponding a negative significant effect of the minimum wage on employment are about 3 times more likely to be published than are insignificant results.
+Positive and significant effects might also be less likely to be published than negative and significant effects, but the corresponding coefficient estimates are rather noisy.
 Second, we consider the literature on the impact of mass deworming on child body weight.
-Estimates based on data from the meta-study by Croke et al. (2016) find that results appear more likely to be included in this meta-study when they do not find a significant impact of deworming, though we cannot reject the null hypothesis of no selectivity.
+Estimates based on data from the meta-study by Croke et al. (2016) find that results appear more likely to be included in this meta-study when they do not find a significant impact of deworming, though the standard errors are large and we cannot reject the null hypothesis of no selectivity.

 Literature There is a large literature on publication bias; good reviews are provided by Rothstein et al. (2006) and Christensen and Miguel (2016).
 We will discuss some of the approaches from this literature in the context of our framework below.
 One popular method, used in e.g. Card and Krueger (1995) and Egger et al. (1997), regresses z-statistics on the inverse of the standard error and takes a non-zero intercept as evidence of publication bias.
 Our approach using meta-studies builds on related intuitions.
 Another approach in the literature considers the distribution of p-values or z-statistics across studies, and takes bunching, discontinuities, or non-monotonicity in this distribution as indication of selectivity or estimate inflation (cf. De Long and Lang, 1992; Brodeur et al., 2016).
 Other approaches include the "trim and fill" method (Duval and Tweedie, 2000) and parametric selection models (Iyengar and Greenhouse, 1988; Hedges, 1992).
 Some precedent for our proposed corrections to inference can be found in McCrary et al. (2016), while the parametric models in our applications are related to those of Hedges (1992).
-Other recent work on publication bias includes Chen and Zimmermann (2017) and Furukawa (2017).